RyanStan/rustcask/README.md

 4/6: Implemented remove and fixed bug in get that caused stack overflows.
 Next up: I should clean up logging (tracing crate) and errors (anyhow and thiserror).
 Then implement merge/compaction and hint files.
 Then clean up the threading stuff - each thread shold have a way to get its own set of readers, but still share the same writer.
+Update: I'm going to re-write so the threading stuff works.
+Then go from there.

+Leaving concurrency up to the caller is probably not what we want.
+They may have to make extra API calls, or synchronize their own write calls ...
+It's easier to let them just specify the concurrency of the rustcask instance and then handle it for them.

+4/7: Finished concurrency re-write.
+And cleaned up remove.
+On to closing data files once they get a certain size.
+    Then do logging, error, and benchmarks.
+Then hint files + merging.
+Then done!

+### Concurrency in LevelDB:
+A database may only be opened by one process at a time.
+The leveldb implementation acquires a lock from the operating system to prevent misuse.
+Within a single process, the same leveldb::DB object may be safely shared by multiple concurrent threads.
+I.e., different threads may write into or fetch iterators or call Get on the same database without any external synchronization (the leveldb implementation will automatically do the required synchronization).
+However other objects (like Iterator and WriteBatch) may require external synchronization.
+If two threads share such an object, they must protect access to it using their own locking protocol.
+More details are available in the public header files.

+And how I should handle it here:
+Since each thread has to clone leveldb anyways, then they'll get cloned readers!
+And they can share the same writer